sxlxc/Hakyllsite/standalone/sudoku_matroid.md

 Then it follows that $\span_\#(T)$ is a span function of a matroid.
 :::

-# sudoku matroid on graphs
+# sudoku on graphs

+We are going to play sudoku on a subclass of perfect graphs that every edge is in some maximum clique.
+For example, sudoku graphs and octohedron belongs to this class.

+TODO: see if there is a name for this class <https://www.graphclasses.org/classes.cgi?search=perfect>

 [^1]: The idea is from the joint work of authors in the mathoverflow question.
 I think this is a simpler and more intuitive proof.